 Although you instantly recognize your overreaction, the harm has been done.
 You see a tear spring to your loved one’s eye, and immediately apologize and offer her the requested breakfast change and a hug.
 And though the senior has moved on from the episode and is contentedly enjoying her breakfast, the feelings of remorse settle deeper into your core, making it hard to forgive yourself and get over the mistake.

-And yet letting go of caregiver guilt is so critical, both for the caregiver herself and the older adult for whom she’s providing care.
+And yet letting go of senior caregiver guilt is so critical, both for the caregiver herself and the older adult for whom she’s providing care.
 Try these recommendations from Home With You’s experts in providing the professional Owings Mills senior care families trust:

 - Be realistic.
 Recognize that we’re all human, and we all make mistakes.
 No one can be a perfect caregiver.
 Remind yourself of the many positive ways you’re maximizing quality of life for your senior loved one, and then forgive yourself and learn from your mistakes.